Some explicit results on the sum of a prime and an almost prime

-\end{lemma} \begin{proof} We modify the proof of \cite[Lemma 18]{BJV22} but bound some of the terms with more care since we are dealing with much lower values of $u$.
-We will only prove \eqref{u30eq} as the method of proof for \eqref{u400eq} is identical.
+are valid choices of $\epsilon$. \end{lemma} \begin{proof} We modify the proof of \cite[Lemma 18]{BJV22} but bound some of the terms with more care since we are dealing with much lower values of $u$.
+We will first prove \eqref{u30eq}, noting that the proof for \eqref{u400eq} is identical with slight changes in the constants obtained.
+In general, the following argument can be used to obtain \eqref{mainepseq} for any choice of $u_0$ and $z_0$.
 So to begin with,

 Now,